About Debbie Stabenow

 A Michigan Voice in Senate Leadership

 Today, in addition to serving as Michigan’s senior U.S. Senator, Debbie Stabenow is a member of the Senate leadership.
-As Chair of the Democratic Policy and Communications Center, she makes sure there is Michigan voice at the table and that Congress’ priorities stay in line with the priorities of middle class families.
+As Chair of the Democratic Policy and Communications Committee, she makes sure there is Michigan voice at the table and that Congress’ priorities stay in line with the priorities of middle class families.

 A Focus on Job Creation